testsigmahq/testsigma-docs/src/pages/docs/test-data/data-generators/mailboxfunctions-function-type.md

 4. Select **MailboxFunctions** from the **Function Type** dropdown list. ![select number function type from data generators](https://s3.amazonaws.com/static-docs.testsigma.com/new_images/projects/applications/mailboxfuntions_functiontype_dg.gif)

 [[info | NOTE:]]
-| This action will display a list of built-in functions associated with the Address function type, enabling you to select the appropriate function based on your requirements.
+| This action will display a list of built-in functions associated with the MailboxFunctions function type, enabling you to select the appropriate function based on your requirements.

 ---